lolper/fuckspam.icu/index.md

 I got tired of getting a ton of spam email from ICU domains.
 So I decided to bounce those messages with a message to visit this site instead.

 ### Are others impacted by these spammers?
 Yes!
-A quick search online for "spam email icu domains" will result in a many results of other people running into this problem.
+A quick search online for "spam email icu domains" will result in many results of other people running into this problem.

 ### So what can I do about it?
 Block those fucking spammers!